Adapt Text

 Adapting Property Values

-The TextPropertyAdapter adapts a text fragment adapts text blocks with values stored in the imixs.property file.
-A static message text will be automatically replaced with the values from the imixs.property file if the tag “propertyvalue” is used.
+The TextPropertyAdapter adapts text blocks with values stored in the imixs.properties file.
+A static message text will be automatically replaced with the corresponding property value if the propertyvalue tag is used:

 Please use the following Link to open the Application: